phase2/p2-importer/README.txt

-Creates a lite weight importor for Drupal.
+Creates a lite weight importer for Drupal.
 There is no front end.

 Fetcher:  Get data from a source and return an Iterator
 - CSV:  A csv file